Largemouth Bass

 Best Baits

 Topwater baits are best used early in the morning, during the late spring and summer months.
 In this period, bass move into shallow water under the cover of darkness and hunt as the sun comes up.
 They are susceptible to topwater disturbances and will be very active during this time.
-One of the most popular topwater baits is the black buzzbait with a clacker, black trailer worm, and trailer hook.

 A largemouth bass fish caught with a spinnerbait